-If you are looking to repot a plant that was previously bursting out of its pot, you ought to get a pot that is bigger and spacious than the current one.
+If you are looking to repot a plant that was previously bursting out of its pot, you ought to get a pot that is bigger and more spacious than the current one.
 Always keep a reminder about the drainage issue while choosing a pot for the snake plant.

 How to Repot Snake Plant

 At first, fill up the pot with a good amount of soil so that the pot is ready to plant.
 You may use some perlite in your potting mix to improve the soil’s drainage ability.
-Don’t forget to keep a small hole into the middle to put the plant.
+Don’t forget to keep a small hole in the middle to put the plant.

-After preparing the soil for snake plant, let’s move to the plant.
+After preparing the soil for the snake plant, let’s move to the plant.
 Remove the plant from the current pot.
 Then lose soil and dirt from the root.

 You can loosen the soil by using your fingers and removing most of it from the root ball to expose the root system.
 If you’re going to divide your plant so you can see the pups, this is crucial.
-You can use this opportunity to remove any old mushy roots from he root ball if you’re just repotting your plants.
+You can use this opportunity to remove any old mushy roots from the root ball if you’re just repotting your plants.